 Are you self-employed and thinking about buying a home or remortgaging?
 Don’t worry, it’s easier than you think!
 You’ll have access to the same range of mortgage deals as employed applicants, but the key difference is the documents you’ll need to show as proof of your income.
-This is where having an experienced mortgage adviser in your corner can really pay off.
+This is where having an experienced mortgage broker in your corner can really pay off.
 Our easy guide breaks down how to get a mortgage when you’re self-employed.

 Am I self-employed? 🤔

 Lenders generally consider you self-employed if you own more than 20% of a business that provides your main income.
 The three main types of self-employment are:

 - Sole trader – You’re the only person who owns and controls your business.
 You’re entitled to keep all profits after tax, but you’re also personally liable for all losses.

 - Contractor or freelancer – You provide your services or products to a client on a contract basis, for a set amount of time or a specific project.